-Every young person of compulsory school age must attend school, whether a government or private school, under the law in Western Australia.
+Every young person of compulsory school age must attend school or participate in an educational programme inside or outside the school as required by the Principal under the law in Western Australia.

 Compulsory school age is: